RKelln/5-directions/public/writing/neural_nets.md

 Explainable AI is critically important when ML is used for decision-making or prediction in consequential situations like healthcare, autonomous vehicles, etc. Issues around trust, determination of causality, reliability, fairness, and privacy are dependent on explainability.

+One of the most confounding aspects of neural nets is that they can be sensitive to slight input changes that are human-imperceptible.
+Adding a bit of noise, undetectable to a human, to an image classifier may change the classification completely.
+Better training procedures can help reduce this, but there will always be the equivalent of what we call "optical illusions" in humans, and discovering them requires additional effort.

-Deep learning has difficult challenges dealing with this issue.
-Models are narrow intelligences, being able to explain themselves to humans would require something much closer to general intelligence and at minimum both an ability to understand its own thinking and then translate into language a human can understand.
+There is no easy explanation for outputs based on millions of weighted connections.
+Models don't understand themselves either, and can't explain their reasoning to us.
+Being able to explain themselves to humans would require something much closer to general intelligence and at minimum both an ability to understand its own thinking and then translate into language a human can understand.
 Considering how poorly humans fair at both of those tasks you can see the scope of this challenge.
 However, I would say that part of the joy of making art is exactly tackling this challenge.
 Explainable AI as the process of making AI artists - maybe Kogan's dream of the autonomous artist is the future of explainability.

 One thing the machines have going for them is much more transparency and easier testing.
 Researchers have already done good work on areas like highlighting the part of an image a neuron most strongly responds too.
 So while ML may not be able to explain itself well to us on its own, it may be enough that we can inspect its mind when we cannot interpret its actions intuitively.